-Will the U.S. dollar, which has fallen against the yen, continue its decline, or should we wait and see how the market moves?
+Will the U.S. dollar, which has fallen against the yen, continue to slide, or should we wait and see how the market moves?

 09.04.2026